nehalvaghasiya/ml-nlp-projects/Machine Learning/Regression/Linear Regression/CO2 emission prediction/README.md

 ````

 ## Setting up the Environment
-- To setup the environment (to run locally)
+- To setup the environment (to run globally) - Recommended

+> - [x] Open google collab and mount it on your google drive
+> - [x] Clone the repo `git clone https://github.com/nehalvaghasiya/Data-Science-Portfolio/tree/main/Machine%20Learning/Regression/Linear%20Regression/CO2%20emission%20prediction `
+> - [x] Upload it to the drive that is being used with google-collab
+> - [x] Run the file `"co2 emission linear regression.ipynb"` to train and test the model, use the model parameters for deployment in `"deployment_with_flask_app.ipynb"`
+> - [x] Install flask-ngrok for deployment `pip install flask-ngrok  `

+-To setup the environment (to run locally)

 > - [x] Install pip and Python 3
 > - [x] Clone the repo `git clone https://github.com/nehalvaghasiya/Data-Science-Portfolio/tree/main/Machine%20Learning/Regression/Linear%20Regression/CO2%20emission%20prediction `